thepratholic/QueueMaster/README.md

 # QueueMaster
 QueueMaster is a simple queue management web application built using Flask.
-It allows users to add, remove, search for persons in the queue, export the queue to a CSV file, and view real-time queue analytics.
+It allows users to add, remove, search for persons in the queue, and view real-time queue analytics.

 ## Features